noahberthusen/noahberthusen.github.io/index.md

 <figure class="gl-page-background gl-float-right gl-image-box" style="text-align: center;"><img src="assets/images/headshot.jpg" alt="A photo of J. Doe" width="160" height="160" style="max-width: 160px;" /></figure>

-I'm a second year PhD student in computer science at the University of Maryland studying quantum computing and quantum error correction.
+I'm a third-year PhD student in computer science at the University of Maryland.
+I work with <a href="https://www2.perimeterinstitute.ca/personal/dgottesman/">Daniel Gottesman</a> on quantum error correction.

 I received my undergraduate degree in Software Engineering at Iowa State University in May 2021.